craigtsmith/craigtsmith/README.md

 # Hello! 👋

 I'm Craig, a Senior Full Stack Engineer with a strong focus on Cloud Native development.
-I have a passion for building innovative solutions that harness the power of AI.

-<div style="height: 100px;">&nbsp;</div>
+<div style="height: 80px;">&nbsp;</div>

 ### About Me